Frequently Asked Questions

 Entry fee includes:

-• 5 night stay at host hotel
+• 5 night stay at host accommodations

-• Official MIC Contestant sash
+• MIC Community and competition sash

-• Prizes
+• Prizes & gift Bags

-• Workshops
+• Workshops & guest speakers

-• Tours & Activities
+• Tours & activities

 Why is there an entry fee?

-The Miss Indigenous Canada Organization is a not-for-profit group, and we require entry fees alongside support from our sponsors and donors in order to make the pageant possible.
-Entry fees cover approximately 40-50% of the expenses required to run a multi-day event and produce our final show at the level of professionalism we work to attain.
-We work to ensure entry fees are spent responsibly and go back into making this an enriching experience for all of our participants.
-For transparency, participants receive an expense report at the conclusion of the pageant that outlines how their entry fees were used.
+The Miss Indigenous Canada Program is a grassroots collective, and we require entry fees alongside support from our sponsors and donors in order to make the program possible.
+Entry fees cover approximately 40% of the expenses required to run our program and produce our final showcase at the quality we work to attain.

-Where/when will the pageant be held?
+Where/when will the program be held?

 How do I apply?

-Do I need to have pageant experience?
+Do I need to have pageant/modelling experience?

 How do you verify Indigenous identity?